 Scrubbing the Rust Off

-Now once again put the gloves in hand.
-A latex or rubber gloves will help better to scrub here.
+Now, once again use a pair of gloves, a latex or rubber glove will be more effective.
 The rust will get loosened after soaking.
 You need to scrub it well using an abrasive item.
-For example, steel wool or brush with sharp edges will do well.
+For example, a steel wool or brush with sharp edges will do well.

 Balancing PH and Removing Dampness

-Now you would have to fill one more container.
-This time use about one gallon of water mixed with baking soda.
-Now stir well so that the combinations dissolves perfectly.
-Get your rust free knives and soak them inside this mixture.
-Keep it inside for about ten minutes.
+Now, you would have to fill one more container.
+This time use about one gallon of water mixed with baking soda, stir well so that the combinations dissolves perfectly.
+Get your rust-free knives and soak them inside this mixture and keep them inside for about ten minutes.

-This formula will help you to neutralize the acidic effect of vinegar.
-To finish the process once again use an abrasive cleaner and scrub it well.
+This formula will help to neutralize the acidic effect of vinegar.
+To finish the process, once again use an abrasive cleaner and scrub the knives well.
 Using a 0000 steel wool you can easily give a shine to the knives without harming patina.
-The ending scrub will help you to get rid of any leftover rust.
-Once you are done with this final scrub, gently wipe it.
+The ending scrub will help to get rid of any leftover rust.
+Once you are done with this final scrub, gently wipe the knives.

 Get some cotton pad and soak it with denatured alcohol.
 Rub the pad over your knives and get rid of any excessive dampness.
-Now to preserve the knives well you would need to apply some light machine oil or even gun oil will do good.
+To properly and effectively preserve the knives you need to apply some light machine oil, even gun oil will do good.
 Camellia oil is also a great shiner for stainless steel knives.
-These oils will also help to keep any further rusting away.
+These oils will help to prevent further rusting.

-Note: After soaking in vinegar the knives might seem black at first.
-But eventually, after rinsing in water it will return to the original color.
-Also, it’s a time lengthy process.
-So you need to deal with patience.
+Note: After soaking in vinegar the knives might seem black at first, but eventually, after rinsing in water, they will return to their original color.
+Also, it’s a time lengthy process, so you need to be patient.